This is a complete guide on how to hear God’s voice.

 A banker who spends most of his day touching real money is much more likely to know when a fake bill gets passed to him versus someone who doesn’t handle money very often.

-The more time you spend in the secret place with your attention on God, the more you will begin to hear His voice in the regular rhythms of your day.
+The more time you spend in the secret place with your attention on God, the more accurately you will be able to recognize and discern his voice throughout the regular rhythms of your day.

 The truth is, you will get it wrong sometimes.